 The world's first mass-produced air collision warning system is being fitted aboard military aircraft in the United States.

-The world's first mass-produced air collision warning system is being fitted aboard military aircraft in the United States.
+Background: The world's first mass-produced air collision warning system is being fitted aboard military aircraft in the United States.
 The system is being used by army helicopter pilots at Fort Rucker, Alabama, and experts hope the anti-collision radar will eventually be operational on passenger jets.

 Even when more than 50 planes are flying within an area of one square mile, the new Proximity Warning System - nicknamed "PWS" - helps prevent collisions in the air.
 The pilot sets his protection area for one, two or three thousand feet.
 If another plane enters his area, a beeper sound and flashing light warn the pilot immediately.